josenaldo/site-palma-producoes/public/content/portfolio/en/documentario-mestre-sirso.md

 </CarrosselTriplo>

-## Equipe
+## Team

-Direção **EMANUELA PALMA**, Produção Executiva **EMANUELA PALMA E LEO CARNEVALE**, Roteiro **GESLLINE BRAGA**, Direção de Fotografia **BIA HERBSTRITH**, Montagem **THAIS INÁCIO E CRISTIANO REQUIÃO**, Consultoria de montagem **GIOVANNA GIOVANINI**, Edição de som e mixagem **RODRIGO BOECKER**, Trilha sonora **FÁBIO BARBOSA E ALISSON SANTOS**, Correção de cor **CRISTIANO REQUIÃO**, Pesquisa **EMANUELA PALMA E GESLLINE BRAGA**, Design **ALÉ KARMIRIAN E BIA HERBSTRITH**, Assistência de produção **MARCELLA LUCAS, ANDRESSA SCARDUA E VAGNER RODRIGUES**, Assistência de Câmera **MARYAH PASQUINI, EDERSON BASTIANI E JOSÉ CARLOS SANTANA**, Recursos de Acessibilidade **RAÇA LIVRE PRODUÇÕES**, Roteiro e Narração da Audiodescrição **SERGINHO MELO**, Consultoria de
+Direction: **EMANUELA PALMA**
+Executive Production: **EMANUELA PALMA AND LEO CARNEVALE**
+Screenplay: **GESLLINE BRAGA**
+Director of Photography: **BIA HERBSTRITH**
+Editing: **THAIS INÁCIO AND CRISTIANO REQUIÃO** Editing Consultancy: **GIOVANNA GIOVANINI**
+Sound Editing and Mixing: **RODRIGO BOECKER**
+Soundtrack: **FÁBIO BARBOSA AND ALISSON SANTOS**
+Color Correction: **CRISTIANO REQUIÃO**
+Research: **EMANUELA PALMA AND GESLLINE BRAGA**
+Design: **ALÉ KARMIRIAN AND BIA HERBSTRITH** Production Assistance: **MARCELLA LUCAS, ANDRESSA SCARDUA, AND VAGNER RODRIGUES** Camera Assistance: **MARYAH PASQUINI, EDERSON BASTIANI, AND JOSÉ CARLOS SANTANA** Accessibility Resources: **RAÇA LIVRE PRODUÇÕES** Script and Audio Description Narration: **SERGINHO MELO** Audio Description Consultancy: **FELIPE MIANES**
+Sign Language Interpreter: **MIKE DIANO**
-Audiodescrição **FELIPE MIANES**, Intérprete de Libras **MIKE DIANO**, Legendagem Descritiva **ALESSANDRA DA ROSA PINHO**, Tradução inglês **LARISSA GUIMARÃES**, Tradução espanhol **NYLCÉA THEREZA DE SIQUEIRA PEDRA, BRUNO BEZERRA E CAMILA QUINTERO OSES**.
+Descriptive Subtitling: **ALESSANDRA DA ROSA PINHO** English Translation: **LARISSA GUIMARÃES**
+Spanish Translation: **NYLCÉA THEREZA DE SIQUEIRA PEDRA, BRUNO BEZERRA, AND CAMILA QUINTERO OSES**

-## Projeto
+## Project

-A transformação de uma realidade é um projeto de longo prazo que exige o apoio de vários atores sociais.
-Na Capoeira Mestre Sirso encontrou uma ferramenta de inclusão, por meio do Mestre Mestrinho.
-Neste documentário damos visibilidade ao protagonismo de um homem negro e surdo, e  lançamos luz  à responsabilidade social de cada um de nós nessa rede que pode contribuir para que a pessoa com deficiência conquiste o espaço que lhe pertence.
+The transformation of a reality is a long-term project that requires the support of various social actors.
+In Capoeira, Master Sirso found an inclusion tool through Master Mestrinho.
+In this documentary, we give visibility to the protagonism of a black and deaf man and shed light on the social responsibility of each one of us in this network that can contribute to people with disabilities gaining the space that belongs to them.

 <Carrossel>